vishrutay/ATAS/README.md

 - The sampling rate for all the acoustic files utilized was 48 kHz.
 This version of ATAS is optimized for operation at the specified sampling rate.

-Output parameters in ATAS:
+# Output parameters in ATAS:
 Notebooks: ‘Streamlined_ATAS_AWNS’ and ‘Streamlined_ATAS_AWS’

-# Description of columns in the compiled csv file
+# Description of columns in the compiled csv file ((without long and short pause details)

 'File_Name' - name of the file e.g. 'C1_DS.wav'
 'Speech Time Threshold_ms' - minimum speech event selection threshold (temporal)